Yolanda Adams: Mainstream breakthrough

 Adams' first significant attention outside the urban contemporary gospel arena came with the release of Mountain High...
 Valley Low in 1999 on Elektra Records.
 Several mainstream artists and producers helped in the production of this album including Jimmy Jam and Terry Lewis (Janet Jackson, Boyz II Men), James "Big Jim" Wright (Mariah Carey, Nicole C. Mullen), Warryn Campbell (Mary Mary, Brandy), and Keith Thomas (BeBe & CeCe Winans).
 The album went 2× Platinum in 2000 and won Adams a Grammy Award.
 Notable singles from the album include "Yeah", "Fragile Heart", and "Open My Heart".

 "Fragile Heart" was dedicated to the memory of Adams' long-time road manager, who died in 1998.

 In 2000, Adams released a Christmas album, and in 2001 she released a live album (The Experience).
 The Experience netted Adams a second Grammy Award for Best Contemporary Soul Gospel Album.
 Believe, which included the hit "Never Give Up" was released in 2001 and reached gold status according to the Recording Industry Association of America (RIAA).
 She would later go on to perform this song at "The Salute to Gospel Music" at the White House during President George W. Bush's administration.
 In 2001, Adams also released a compilation CD entitled The Divas of Gospel; it included the legendary Grammy Award winner Albertina Walker, who was popularly referred to as the "Queen of Gospel Music" until her death in 2010.

 Adams recorded a song for the 2003 film Honey entitled "I Believe", which played during the last scene in the final dance.

 Adams was also a judge for the 2nd annual Independent Music Awards to support independent artists' careers.
-She is also credited as the Queen of Contemporary Gospel Music.